PSPP Syntax: Examples and Notes

 For implied decimals only the number of decimals is specified in parentheses for that field, such as EARN in this example.
 PSPP determines the width from the column range.

-Run this in psppire (via the Run menu) and it should produce output similar to the following. psppire uses box-drawing charcters for tables while the command=line pspp uses plain ASCII.
+Run this in psppire (via the Run menu in the Syntax Editor) and it should produce output similar to the following. psppire uses box-drawing charcters for tables while the command=line pspp uses plain ASCII.

 ** Implied decimals example.